soda-lmu/lmu-soda-knowledge-sharing-tutorials/Azure_OpenAI_samples/README.md

 ### About personalized login to Azure OpenAI

-Both examples authorize users with two lines of code:
+Both examples authorize users with two lines of code (for an alternative, see [this file](../Azure_Authentication/):

 ```
 credential = select_credential()